Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUSTNOT id="dotnet-problems-abstractions" %} use abstractions unless the Azure SDK both returns and consumes the abstraction.
 An abstraction is either an interface or abstract class.

 {% include requirement/MUSTNOT id="dotnet-problems-interfaces" %} use interfaces if you can use abstract classes.
-The only reasons to use an interface are: a) you need to “multiple-inherit”, b) you want structs to implement an abstraction.
+The only reasons to use an interface are: a) you need to "multiple-inherit", b) you want structs to implement an abstraction.

 {% include requirement/MUSTNOT id="dotnet-problems-generic-words" %} use generic words and terms for type names.
 For example, do not use names like `OperationResponse` or `DataCollection`.

-{% include requirement/SHOULDNOT id="dotnet-problems-valid-values" %} use parameter types where it’s not clear what valid values are supported.
+{% include requirement/SHOULDNOT id="dotnet-problems-valid-values" %} use parameter types where it's not clear what valid values are supported.
 For example, do not use strings but only accept certain values in the string.

 {% include requirement/MUSTNOT id="dotnet-problems-empty-types" %} have empty types (types with no members).